Rajwrita/kol70/README.md

-Website for photography and non-technical blogs
+Website for art, photography and non-technical blogs